lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 .right-column[

--   Bookmark all your tenant anotated queries.
+-   Bookmark all your tenant scoped queries.
 -   Test each one of them.
 -   Test that you tested each one of them.
     ]